rryoung98/Hackathon2021/SRRSA/README.md

 ## Setup
 1. Make sure you're using a conda environment with pythone 3.8.

-2. If you don't have one, run this code in your terminal: 'conda create --name myenv'
+2. If you don't have one, run this code in your terminal: `conda create --name myenv python=3.8`

-3. 'pip install -r requirements.txt'
+3. Install all the required file, you might have trouble with pytorch (if so message us) `pip install -r requirements.txt`

 ## How to Use
 For judges feel free run to run the setup and explore the technical documentation found in